 Cottage | 1 bedrooms | sleeps 4

-The property, formally a restaurant, has been tastefully restored and converted into two beautiful holiday Cottages.
+The property, formally a restaurant, has been tastefully restored and converted into a beautiful holiday cottage.
+There are two cottages available.
 Both Cottages enjoy all modern conveniences whilst remaining full of character.
 Penrhyn Mawr Cottage, sleeps 4, has an upstairs lounge with stunning views across the Menai Strait and the Snowdonia Mountain range down to the Llyn Peninsula.
-Together, the properties offer high quality accommodation for up to 8 people; ideal for 2 families who want to holiday together and yet maintain their individual privacy.
+Together, the properties offer high quality accommodation for up to 8 people; (See The Castaways other cottage 193461) ideal for 2 families who want to holiday together and yet maintain their individual privacy.
+Rent them individually or as a whole unit.
 Each property has its own private garden with table, chairs and BBQ.
-The Beautiful sandy beaches, Riding Centre, Anglesey Sea Zoo, Foel farm, Golf driving range and many other fabulous attractions are just a short drive away.
+The Beautiful sandy beaches, just 10 mins drive away.
+Riding Centre, Anglesey Sea Zoo, Foel farm and many other fabulous attractions are just a short drive away.

 |Size||Sleeps up to 4, 1 bedrooms|